diademiemi/certifications/RH-EX467/README.md

 I primarily practiced for this exam by just running these VMs and messing around in AWX and automation hub.
 You can find more information about how I used these in [../RH-EX374](../RH-EX374).

+## Thoughts after exam
+Make sure to practice installing AAP with the official installer, like in the exam objectives!
+I ended up passing this exam with a perect score!
+300/300!
+It was quite easy, if you know the hang of AWX and Galaxy, learn the enterprise versions and give this exam a go!

 ## Terraform + Ansible test environment
 To run the Ansible and Terraform code I wrote to run this, make sure you have a working Libvirt environment.
 Enter your connection URL as environment variable `TF_VAR_libvirt_uri`, it will default to `qemu:///system`, this is fine if it is your local machine.